NicolasRooney/quakepdf/README.md

 Quake's software renderer running entirely inside a PDF file.

 This project leverages the JavaScript engine embedded in modern PDF readers to execute the game, utilizing a technique similar to [doompdf](https://github.com/ading2210/doompdf).
-The resulting `quake.pdf` is highly optimized, weighing in at just 9.7 MB, and requires a Chromium-based browser to run.
+Requires a Chromium-based browser to run.

 ## Building from Source